awesome-foss/awesome-sysadmin/README.md

 * [ikiwiki](http://ikiwiki.info/) - A wiki compiler.
 * [Mediawiki](http://www.mediawiki.org/wiki/MediaWiki) - Used to power Wikipedia.
 * [MoinMoin](http://moinmo.in/) - An advanced, easy to use and extensible WikiEngine with a large community of users.
+ * [Ōlelo Wiki](https://github.com/minad/olelo) - A a wiki that stores pages in a Git repository.
 * [TiddlyWiki](http://tiddlywiki.com) - Complete interactive wiki in JavaScript.

 # Resources